tencent cloud

 Yes

-The concept of a physical partition.
-A Topic can contain one or more partitions.
-CKafka uses partitions as the allocation unit.
+This is a concept of physical partitioning.
+A topic can contain one or more partitions, and CKafka uses partitions as the assignment unit.
 The default deployment architecture requires at least 3 nodes.
-It is advisable to start with 3 partitions for more balanced data distribution.
-For partition configuration, refer to the Parameter Configuration Instructions.
+It is recommended to start with 3 partitions to ensure a more even distribution of data.
+For partition configuration, see Configuring Client Parameters.

 Number of Replicas